datascienceucsc/website/posts/resources.md

 #### Slack

-Most club communications will be through [Slack](https://slack.com/).
+Most club communications will be through [Slack](https://datascienceucsc.slack.com).
+You can find an invite link on the about page.

 #### Github